Bernhard Karlgren: Death and legacy

 Karlgren died on 20 October 1978 in Stockholm at age 89.

 Karlgren was the first scholar to use European-style principles of historical linguistics to study the Chinese language.
-He was also the first one to reconstruct the sounds of what are now called Middle Chinese and Old Chinese (what he called "Ancient Chinese" and "Archaic Chinese" respectively).
+He was also the first to reconstruct the sounds of what are now called Middle Chinese and Old Chinese (what he called "Ancient Chinese" and "Archaic Chinese" respectively).
 Karlgren suggested that at the very earliest stage recoverable, the personal pronouns were declined for case.

 Karlgren attempted to unearth Chinese history itself from its linguistic development and diffusion.
 As he writes in his English adaptation Sound and Symbol in Chinese (1923), Chapter I: "Thus, though Chinese traditions give no hint whatever of an immigration from any foreign country, and though there consequently is no external chronological point d'appui, we are nonetheless able to state, from internal evidence, that the Chinese tradition which places the reign of the emperor Yao in the twenty-fourth century B.C. is correct; that the Chinese even in those remote times were skilled astronomers; that they put down in writing in the Chinese language records of memorable events, and in all probability wrote their accounts soon after the events; in short, that a well-developed Chinese civilization—resting undoubtedly on foundations many centuries old—together with the Chinese language, existed on Chinese soil two thousand years before Christ."

 Although important as a pioneer of historical Chinese linguistics, Karlgren's original findings have been surpassed.
 Today the phonological systems proposed by Karlgren have largely been superseded, as their weaknesses are obvious: "Karlgren saw himself as reconstructing phonetics, not phonology, and paid little attention to phonological structure.
 As a result, the systems he reconstructed often lack the symmetry and pattern which are in the phonological systems of natural languages."
 Nevertheless, Karlgren's groundbreaking works laid the foundation of modern Chinese historical linguistics and many of his works are still used as works of reference.